facebookresearch/faiss/benchs/distributed_ondisk/README.md

 The current code uses the Deep1B dataset for demonstration purposes, but can scale to 1000x larger.
 To run it, download the Deep1B dataset as explained [here](../#getting-deep1b), and edit paths to the dataset in the scripts.

+The cluster commands are written for the Slurm batch scheduling system.
+Hopefully, changing to another type of scheduler should be quite straightforward.

 ## Distributed k-means

 To cluster 500M vectors to 10M centroids, it is useful to have a distriubuted k-means implementation.